NataliaKalinina13/tg_bot_sentiment_analyzer/README.md

 However, lemmatization and stop-word removing can increase accuracy.
 If your task requires an accurate sentiment-analysis and you are dealing with a large amount of texts, in this case you should lemmatize and delete stop words before transferring texts to the Dostoevsky library.

 The library classifies the text into 5 classes:
-- Negative;
+- negative;
-- Positive;
+- positive;
-- Neutral;
+- neutral;
 - speech act (formal greetings, thank-you and congratulatory posts);
-- The "skip" class is for unclear cases.
+- the "skip" class is for unclear cases.

 In this project I’m interested only in negative, positive and neutral classes.
 Also remember that Dostoevsky doesn’t consider emojis as a component of tonality.